ericsonga/APCSAReview/_sources/Unit1-Getting-Started/csptransition.rst

 - Java is in the family of programming languages that use curly brackets (``{}``) to group together statements.
-The curly bracket notation may be familiar to you from the AP CSP pseudocode which is very similar to Java notation.
+The curly bracket notation may be familiar to you from the AP CSP pseudocode which uses them in a similar way.

 - You should match the indentation of your code to the structure created by your curly brackets.
 In this book you can use the "Reformat" button on coding